lebeerman/g70-notes/README.md

 # BREAK WEEK NOTES

    # Keep pushing forward.
         Target: Testing then P2!
 Write!
+        Updates: Testing isnt easy and personal life mixing with studying makes it tough to meet goals. good chance to reflect though.

    # Goal: Do G-Money in 10 minutes.

    # Daily Programmer exercises: